10.0

 Fusion

 The contact owns a 2016 Ford Fusion.
-The contact stated while driving at an undisclosed speed and depressing the accelerator pedal, the vehicle shuddered significantly.
-There was no warning light illuminated.
-The contact stated that the failure had been recurring while driving.
-Additionally, the contact stated that the failure recurred while driving from a complete stop while the engine revved to 1500-2000 RPMs.
-The vehicle was taken to the dealer, where it was diagnosed that there was coolant intrusion into engine cylinder #3.
+The contact stated that while driving at an undisclosed speed, he observed smoke emanating from the engine compartment, after which a message displayed reading "High Engine Temperature".
+The check engine and temperature warning lights were illuminated.
+The vehicle was taken to the dealer, who determined that coolant intrusion had damaged the engine and the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure and transferred the contact to the NHTSA Hotline for assistance.
-The failure mileage was approximately 87,000.
+The manufacturer was notified of the failure, a case was opened, and the contact was referred to the NHTSA Hotline for assistance.
+The failure mileage was 96,000.

 Fusion